 Pedal Mounting Bracket 1

-It ekes out its existence in dark corners and receives - except in cases of defects - hardly any attention.
+It defrays its existence in dark corners and receives - except in cases of defects - hardly any attention.
 The modernisation has indeed left its marks on it, though.
 It has become considerably lighter in spite of the

 immense forces which are sometimes put on.
 Just imagine a particularly trained person in the situation of an emergency brake.
 Also and particularly in that case the brake pedal must not break off.
 Also the